 Best Budget: Metolius Super Chalk

 Metolius Super Chalk claims to be the No. 1 selling brand of climbing chalk in America, and it certainly is one of the most popular climbing-specific chalks out there.
 This is due in large part to its affordable price.
 The chalk comes in 2.5-, 4.5-, 9- or 15-ounce packets, and is better value the more you buy.
 For example, you’re paying around 70 cents per ounce when you opt for a 2.5-ounce packet, while those that purchase a 15-ounce packet are only paying a 40 cents per ounce.
 Either way, these are rock-bottom prices for chalk that works well both indoors and out.

 Those looking for a budget chalk and chalk bag combo should check out this offering from Elite Sportz Equipment.
 It includes two chalk balls, each measuring approximately 8 x 4.7 inches; and a climber’s chalk bag in pink, grey or blue.
 The chalk balls are filled with 100 percent specially non-staining magnesium carbonate and are big enough to evenly coat all hand sizes.
-Amazon reviewers report that the chalk quality is good, and although the balls are not refillable, having two of them should keep you going for a long while.

 Made from heavy-duty material, the chalk bag features a drawstring cord that keeps the ball securely in place.
 It also comes with a buckled waist strap so that you can access it easily while climbing; or alternatively, you can use the belt loops to attach it to your harness using a haul rope.
 A small zippered pocket comes in handy for stashing small items, such as credit cards or keys.
 Some experienced climbers have issues with the bag’s depth, which they say makes it tricky to reach their chalk when hanging.